guilhermesena1/guilhermesena1.github.io/_posts/2022-07-19-possibly-the-most-naive-phylogenetic-reconstruction-algorithm.md

-This post was motivated by the following question: *what would be the simplest problem we could formulate to introduce a computer science student to the field of bioinformatics?* This is the answer I came up with.
-This is a (hopefully) fun attempt to analyze easily accessible biological data with very little code or effort.
+This post was motivated by the following question: *what would be the simplest problem we could formulate to introduce a computer science student to the field of bioinformatics?* This is the answer I came up with, and is a (hopefully) fun attempt to analyze easily accessible biological data with very little code or effort.
 The question we will address is the following: